mirror/dd-wrt/src/router/frr/doc/user/bgp.rst

    If ``detail`` option is specified after ``json``, more verbose JSON output will be displayed.

+   If ``brief`` option is specified after ``json``, a brief JSON output is
+   displayed: only the loc-rib structure with prefix keys (no per-path details).
+This is intended for large routing tables and automation.
+The same ``json brief`` form applies to the VRF/address-family commands, e.g.
+   :clicmd:`show bgp vrf NAME ipv4 unicast json brief` and :clicmd:`show bgp vrf NAME ipv6 unicast json brief`.

 .. clicmd:: show bgp router [json]

    This command displays information related BGP router and Graceful Restart.

+.. clicmd:: show bgp [<view|vrf> VIEWVRFNAME] bestpath [json]

+   This command displays the BGP best path selection criteria configured for the specified VRF or view.

 Some other commands provide additional options for filtering the output.